When in Doubt Keep it OUT

-When we recycle anything and everything, it causes some BIG issues: (1) It takes a lot of work to MANUALLY sort out not accepted items and (2) It drastically lowers the QUALITY of the material.
+When we wishcycle, it causes BIG issues: (1) It takes a lot of work to MANUALLY sort out Not Accepted items, (2) it can DAMAGE recycling equipment and/or hurt employees, and (3) it drastically lowers the QUALITY of the material.

 Trying to recycle things with no resale market drives up the cost for everyone.
-After being sorted at Millennium, materials are sent to processors who make new products like paper, plastic bottles, or new soda cans.
-If non-recyclables are mixed in, they lower the quality of the material and processors have to spend much more time and cost processing them.
+After being sorted at Millennium, materials are sent to processors who make them into new products like paper, plastic bottles, or new soda cans.
+If non-recyclables are mixed in, they lower the quality of the material and processors have to spend more time and cost to process them.
 This means lower resale value and a lower quality end product.

 Remember, When in Doubt, keep it out!